 The Supervisory Board with the aim of providing a current international benchmark with which to position the Italian model, commissioned to Cullen International a comparative study on the separation, equivalence and supervision models of the fixed access network in the major industrialized countries.

-The study compares the models of separation and equivalence related to the incumbents of Czech Republic, Denmark, Iceland, Ireland, Italy, Poland, Sweden, United Kingdom, Australia and New Zealand.
+This study compares the models of separation and equivalence of access related to the incumbents in eight European countries: Czech Republic, Denmark, Iceland, Ireland, Italy, Poland, Sweden, the United Kingdom (UK), and in Australia and New Zealand.

 PDF 588 KB